blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/thefrizz/thefrizz.md

 searchsploit -m php/webapp/51962.txt
 ```

-The RCE is Authenticated and we don't have an account yet, so I'm looking at the SSTI first, the both seem to be related as they have been found by the same ppland their CVE numbers are back to back
+The RCE is authenticated and we don't have an account yet, so I'm looking at the SSTI first, the both seem to be related as they have been found by the same ppl and their CVE numbers are back to back
 - ssti = [CVE-2024-24724](https://packetstorm.news/files/id/177857)
 -  rce = [CVE-2024-24725](https://packetstorm.news/files/id/177635/)